 Overfeeding is a dangerous way to care for betta fish.
 You don’t want to feed your betta fish with the recommended quantity for a few weeks, as a beginner.
 This way, the beneficial bacteria gets enough time to multiply in the tank.
 These bacteria help to break down the leftover food and prevent contamination of the aquarium water.
 Even after this period, be careful not to provide excess food to your bettas.
 If they are overfed, the leftovers remaining in the gallon tank will pollute and make the water toxic.

 Normally, it is sufficient to feed your betta twice a day.
 While feeding twice a day, let the feeding gap be over 12 hours apart.
 Overfeeding may cause your fish to gain weight, fatty liver disease, constipation, etc. which may lead to premature death.
 Some owners allow their bettas to starve for 24 hours once every 10 to 14 days.
 They do so to prevent constipation.

 The Siamese fighting fish can go without food for 14 days straight until they die of starvation, like humans.
 Hence, if you are going for a 2 to 3 days vacation, it is better not to feed it.
 The reason is that most owners tend to put extra food into the tank, which the labyrinth fish won’t finish.
 This action results in water changes, from clean to toxic, and harms the fish.

-Betta tank cleaning and maintenance:
+Betta tank cleaning and maintenance - things to know

 Let us observe how a betta tank gets polluted.
 The wastes from your betta and the leftover foods decompose and convert to ammonia and nitrites.
 The more the wastes, the more the ammonia, and ammonia is toxic to your betta.
 The ammonia also drastically increases the water’s pH level, which can result in its fin rot.
 Hence, keeping your gallon tank clean will keep your betta happy and healthy.